Oneida Indian Nation: Citizenship

 The tribal council of the OIN has established the rules for citizenship: it requires documentation of at least 1/4 blood ancestry (equivalent to one grandparent) through the maternal line.
-The OIN and other Iroquois nations have had a matrilineal kinship system, with descent and inheritance through the mother's line.
+The OIN and other Haudenosaunee nations have had a matrilineal kinship system, with descent and inheritance through the mother's line.

 Clans

 The Oneida Indian Nation consists of three matrilineal clans: Turtle, Wolf, and Bear.
 Each OIN citizen belongs to one of these clans.
 A child is considered born into the mother's clan, and takes social status from her people.

 Clan creation

 Oral history states that clan names and the matrilineal kinship system came from a response to issues that arose during the Haudenosaunee mourning process.
 Before the clans' creation, the entire Oneida village would mourn after the death of a village member.
 This caused problems since important decisions were put on hold during the time of mourning.
 Village leaders were at a loss as to how to continue everyday life while observing mourning practices.
 A young villager proposed a solution to the leaders.
 He suggested sending three female elders to the nearby river and having them build a fire and spend the night.
 At dawn, the women would pray to the Creator and take notice of the first animal that approached the river.
 Once the women had seen an animal, they were to report back to the village leaders.
 The elders implemented the plan.
 Three women were sent to the river.
 Upon their return, one woman reported seeing a turtle.
 The second saw a wolf.
 The third woman saw bear.
 The village leaders named their clans Turtle, Wolf and Bear and determined clans would be passed down through the mother's line, since women have the Creator's gift to create life.
 After the clans were established, when there was a death in the village, only the members of the deceased person's clan would mourn.
 The members of a second clan would console them, and the members of the third clan would carry on village business.